-Note: There must be either a static or dynamic route to the loopback address from which you are connecting to the device.

-Note: Source NAT is not used for packets on the cell interface wwan0.
-A VPN can be set up over the cell interface if the loopback address is used over cell; dynamic routing will need to be configured over the VPN to share the route to the loopback address.
+- There must be either a static or dynamic route to the loopback address from which you are connecting to the device. - Source NAT is not used for packets on the cell interface wwan0.
+A VPN can be set up over the cell interface if the loopback address is used over cell; dynamic routing must be configured over the VPN to share the route to the loopback address.